moogacs/docs.buf.build/docs/tour/use-remote-generation.md

   - For hosted Templates we enforce a version of the form `v1`, `v2`, `vN...`.
   - For Protobuf modules we use the **commit sequence ID**.
 This ID is an integer that uniquely identifies a commit.
-It is calculated by counting the number of commits since the first commit of a module (i.e. the first commit has a sequence ID of `1`, the second commit has a sequence ID of `2`, and so on).
+It is calculated by counting the number of commits since the first commit of a module (the first commit has a sequence ID of `1`, the second commit has a sequence ID of `2`, and so on).

 With these simplified versioning schemes we create a synthetic version which takes the following form: